pmp-library/pmp-library/docs/codingstyle.md

 ### File Names

-File names follow the naming rules for user-defined types.
+File names follow the naming rules for user-defined types, i.e., they use `CamelCase` naming.
 Implementation files end with `.cpp` and header files end with `.h`.

+_Exception_: Files for building an executable use an all lowercase name, e.g., `mpview.cpp` to build the `mpview` executable.

 ## Formatting